hellerve/blog/wip/Scheme_Macros_VIII:_Green_Threads.md

 ```
 <div class="figure-label">Fig. 10: `chan:select` with simple case.</div>

-That isn’t too bad.
+This isn’t too bad.
 We’re simply calling the function with the result of
 `chan:take`.
 We can at this point even ignore that `chan:take` is a macro!

 Next, let’s tackle the recursive case, which comes at the very bottom of the